facebook/docusaurus/docs/api-site-config.md

 ],
 ```

-#### `noIndex` [boolean]

-Boolean.
-If true, Docusaurus will politely ask crawlers and search engines to avoid indexing your site.
-This is done with a header tag and so only applies to docs and pages.
-Will not attempt to hide static resources.
-This is a best effort request.
-Malicious crawlers can and will still index your site.

 #### `organizationName` [string]

 GitHub username of the organization or user hosting this project.
 This is used by the publishing script to determine where your GitHub pages website will be hosted.